MacsDickinson/blog/Snow/_posts/2014-03-25-Feature-Folders-Nancy.md

 What about Nancy
 ----------------

-One of my favorite things about the Nancy framework its focus on style.
+One of my favorite things about the Nancy framework is its focus on style.
 This is in some way a byproduct of the super-duper-happy-path but nevertheless it's an important factor in how a project is percieved and enjoyed because otherwise it feels too much like hard work.
 I have always put a focus on the simplicity and the usability of the frameworks I use in my personal projects but why should this stop at work?
 The goal of Nancy is __to stay out of the way as much as possible__ so unsurprisingly it's very simple to rearchitect the default template.
-Being the lovable rogue the I am I'm just going to move everything around and see what breaks.
+Being the lovable rogue that I am I'm just going to move everything around and see what breaks.
 Here's what I'm starting with:

 ![Starting Folders][3]